 Per S.C.
 Ann §15-51-20, you may be eligible to file a wrongful death case on behalf of your loved one if you are their:

 - Legal heir to their estate

 Regardless of your relationship to your loved one, you must have a personal executor or administrator bring your wrongful death case forward.
+While an executor or administrator may also file a lawsuit, the compensation can be received only by an eligible family member.
+One of our dedicated attorneys can offer more information on other factors that determine who gets the money in a wrongful death lawsuit, based on the specifics of your case.
 Our team can explain this process further in a future consultation.

 What Services Can a Wrongful Death Lawyer Provide?